General Academic Policies

 - No more than three semester credits combined of physical activity (ACTV) and intercollegiate athletics (ATHL) may be counted toward the 124 credits required for graduation.
 (Exercise Science majors may count no more than seven credits.)

-- Credit in career/work experience may be earned at CLU, but no more than eight credits are applicable toward the minimum requirements for the degree.
+- Credit in career/work experience may be earned at Cal Lutheran, but no more than eight credits are applicable toward the minimum requirements for the degree.
 Students may receive a maximum of four units in a semester (or summer).

 - No Core-21 (general education) requirements or any portion of the major (including required supporting courses) may be satisfied by courses graded P/NC, except courses offered with only P/NC grading.